-Configure an image for your on-site message (uploading it directly or including the image URL) or setting different pre-configured icons for different message types: success, error, warning, information, question.
+Configure an image for your on-site message (uploading it directly or including the image URL) or set different pre-configured icons for different message types: success, error, warning, information, and question.

 Regardless of the chosen style, the right-hand pane will show a preview of your message.
 If you are using dynamic data, you will need to send a test message to see the data rendered.

 After you have finished creating your message, you can manage its trigger event from the Events tab.